 As of June 17, 2023, there are 5,208 A-share listed enterprises in 2022, of which 1,758 enterprises have disclosed ESG-related reports, with a disclosure rate of 33.76%, about 4 percentage points higher than that of 29.98% in 2021, among which, three industries, banking and non-banking finance and steel, have the highest disclosure rates, at 100%, 83.91% and 68.09% respectively, as shown in Fig. 1.
 Among them, the disclosure rates of banking, non-banking finance and iron and steel industries are the highest, at 100%, 83.91% and 68.09% respectively, as shown in Fig. 1.
-This is because the Central Bank and the CBIRC have issued guidance, such as the 《Guidelines on Green Finance for the Banking and Insurance Sector》 and the 《Guidelines on Disclosure of Environmental Information by Financial Institutions》, in order to guide financial institutions to formulate a sound ESG disclosure system to further improve the level of ESG governance in China.
+This is because the Central Bank and the CBIRC have issued guidance, such as the \langle Guidelines on Green Finance for the Banking and Insurance Sector \rangle and the \langle Guidelines on Disclosure of Environmental Information by Financial Institutions \rangle , in order to guide financial institutions to formulate a sound ESG disclosure system to further improve the level of ESG governance in China.
 ESG governance in China has been further upgraded.
-In contrast, the machinery, computer and electronics industries are the three industries with the lowest disclosure rates, at 19.9%, 22.9% and 24.8% respectively.
-Since machinery and other industries are resource-intensive industries, the production and operation process involve high resource consumption and carbon emissions, and under the "double carbon" goal, they do not have a strong willingness to disclose ESG information on their own, resulting in a low disclosure rate (Sun et al., 2023).
+In contrast, the machinery, computer and electronics industries are the three industries are resource-intensive industries, the production and operation process involve high resource consumption and carbon emissions, and under the "double carbon" goal, they do not have a strong willingness to disclose ESG information on their own, resulting in a low disclosure rate (Sun et al., 2023).